kylejones200/psis_4700_applied_ai/webslides/weekdetail_Retrieval-Augmented-Generation-RAG.md

 ## Why It Matters

-No need to fine-tune for every update.
+No need to fine-tune for every update
-Answers stay current as data changes.
+Answers stay current as data changes
 Cheaper and faster than model training

 > Understanding why concepts matter helps you apply them appropriately.
 This context prevents cargo-cult adoption of practices that don't fit your situation.